VISUAL ANALYTICS

 Goals

-• Share early-stage research, systems, and applications
+• Share early-stage research, systems, applications, workflows, and ideas

 Topics